-- GMS has implemented a number of measures to reduce emissions over the last 5 years which has impacted Fugitive and Electricity emissions. - We are currently working towards full compliance with the requirements of the Task Force for Climate Related Disclosures and expect this to be completed in 2022 - We are also exploring a number of other environmental initiatives to: - Partially offset by sequestering some of our CO2 emissions - Reduce plastic water bottle usage offshore which is a significant waste issue in the areas we work - Improve operational efficiency by gaining access to and analysing live operational data from our vessels as part of our digitalisation drive
+- GMS has implemented a number of measures to reduce emissions over the last 5 years which has reduced our emissions.
+Some of those measures are: - ✓ Switching refrigerants to lower emission ones. - ✓ Sequestering some of our CO2 emissions via tree planting. - ✓ Reducing plastic water bottle usage offshore by installing Air-towater machines. - ✓ Reducing business travel while using greener choices for flight booking. - We are fully compliant with the requirements of the Task Force for Climate Related Disclosures. - We are also exploring other environmental initiatives such as: - Choosing freight transport via cargo ship over cargo plane every time is possible. - Using alternative fuels or refrigerants - Improve operational efficiency by gaining access to and analysing live operational data from our vessels as part of our digitalisation drive